MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-operational-visibility.md

 - Reduce Supply chain costs.
 - Improved decision making.

-In order to give customers these benefits, Intelligent Order Management is introducing close to real-time inventory query screens that can be used across different areas of Intelligent Order Management.
+To provide customers with these benefits, Intelligent Order Management is introducing near real-time inventory query screens that can be used across different areas of the application.
 These inventory query screens will have information updated from your source system as a fundamental tenant for heterogeneous supply chain systems.

 > [!NOTE]
 > This is an intelligent query screen and automatically detects an enabled instance of Dynamics 365.
 Accordingly this query screen will leverage Dynamics 365 Finance and Operations inventory for querying and highlight the availability for the same.